 I limit social media use to business hours.
 For me, that’s 5-8 am.
 The only exception is Instagram because, as I mentioned, I have to use the phone to upload pics, and it’s dark-thirty when I write, so that doesn’t work.

 No phones at the table.
-I created this rule after I got married (after discussing it with hubby of course!).
-He had a bit of an email addiction (easy for a self-employed person to develop) when we got married but has overcome it by leaving his phone at home when we go off on weekends, and leaving it on his desk when we eat together.
-I don’t allow my kids to use phones when we eat either.
+I park my phone at mealtimes and don’t allow my kids to use phones when we eat either.
 (Even when I’m alone, mindless eating is a great way to gain weight and deny oneself pleasure, so nope.)

 I turned off data and only use wi-fi.
 This was motivated in part by a desire to lower my phone bill, but the other reason was because it naturally decreased my phone usage.
 I can’t use the phone when I’m in the car, for example.
-I’m a happy TING customer and my phone bill is less than half what it used to be.
-One thing I love about TING?
-They’re always sending out emails with tips on how to lower your bill.
-Who does that?!
-That’s where I picked up this tip.
+I’m a happy MINT customer and my phone bill is a fraction of what it used to be.

 So moms, have you ever felt addicted to your phone?
 What do you do to limit cell phone use?